Laser Vaginal Treatment

 Features of the Petit Lady Action II

 - The Action II Petit Lady has a 90° hand piece that directs the laser at a right angle for treatment of the suburethral tissues, thereby improving support.
+It can also be used to treat the forchette and the junction of the labia minora and introitus.

 - A 360° hand piece directs the laser beam circumferentially through the vaginal wall epithelium